bhcao/deep-interatomic-potential-models/docs/source/user_guide/advanced/data_processing.rst

 This class allows to read a dataset into lists of :py:class:`ChemicalSystem <dipm.data.chemical_system.ChemicalSystem>` objects via its ``__getitem__`` method.
-You can either implement your own derived class to do this for your custom dataset format, or you can use bulit-in :py:func:`create_datasets <dipm.data.chemical_datasets.hdf5_dataset.create_datasets>`.
+You can either implement your own derived class to do this for your custom dataset format, or you can use built-in :py:func:`create_datasets <dipm.data.chemical_datasets.hdf5_dataset.create_datasets>`.

 .. code-block:: python